One Drop on A Spider Web

 If you take the code displayed above and place it inside an innocent HTML page, you will be able to XSS anyone who visits it and is on the acme.com domain, although acme does a good job of sanitizing some of the meta characters.

 Some of the sceptical XSSers may not see the point of using this technique for a number of reasons.
 The first reason is based on the fact that there are other ways to exploit acme.com.
 This is true, but the example here was provided as a case study only.
 Very often we can alert(1) but nothing else, because the string needs to be short and can only contain standard characters.
-This is exactly when this technique is most suitable for, because the character set is standard and eval(name) is a lot like alert(1).
+This is exactly when this technique is most suitable, because the character set is standard and eval(name) is a lot like alert(1).

 Keep in mind that this attack leaves a very small footprint on the attacked system.
 The data that is contained in the name variable is never submitted to the server.
 It is worth mentioning that HTML/XML attributes are usually allowed to contain quite a lot of data which allows attackers to include entire XSS frameworks within the boundaries of name.